hive1/computeremulation/README.md

-# computeremulation
+# revamping the project so its redesigning a linux distro
-my attempts are emulate a cpu in python
+AH